MetaDataCool/sviep-bigdata/README.md

 You will need the Java Dev environment set up, as well as a Clojure environment that you can download on Mac with homebrew: brew install leiningen

-To launche the program you need to launch with a REPL project.cli
+To launch the program you need to launch with a REPL project.cli

 Then in the command